 - We feel strongly about helping out our community and providing help to those who are less fortunate.
 We continue to support the campaign Generation Zero: Working to Reduce Hunger in New Jersey.
 This program provides fresh produce from our farmers directly to local food banks.

 Melissa is the founding member of the Farm & Fork Society.
 A Public Relations professional, she holds a Masters in Energy & Environmental Studies from Boston University.
 Melissa wrote a blog called Green Luvin’ on sustainability and environmental issues that was incorporated into Eco-Chick and was on her town’s Green Team.
 As mother of two boys, she and her family she grow organic fruits and vegetables in their town’s community garden.

 Jennifer has been involved with the Farm & Fork Society since the beginning.
 An environmental engineering professional, she serves on the Essex and the Millburn Environmental Commissions, as well as on other local environmental organizations.
 She is a Master Gardener and proud mother of two girls who are practicing positive environmental stewardship.

 Susan Norkin, Site Supervisor

-This will be Susan's fourth year as a member of the Farm & Fork Society.
+This will be Susan's fifth year as a member of the Farm & Fork Society.
 Prior to becoming a full time mother Susan had a career as a Research Librarian.
 An avid gardener since her teens, Susan has grown vegetables and fruit in her plot at Millburn's Community Garden for many years.

 To contact us, email us at farmandforksociety (at) gmail.com